pakoramaster/Codec/README.md

 **Description**
 - A compact Android application written in Kotlin using Jetpack Compose.
-It focuses on media handling (images, GIFs, audio/video) and modern Android app patterns: Compose UI, Media3 for playback, Coil for image loading (including GIFs), WorkManager for background jobs, and networking with OkHttp + Gson.
-See the app module at [app/build.gradle.kts](app/build.gradle.kts) and the dependency catalog at [gradle/libs.versions.toml](gradle/libs.versions.toml).
+It's a LeetCode reminder app with a UI heavily inspired by the "Codec" calls from Metal Gear Solid.
+Once a valid LeetCode username is provided, a Worker is scheduled to run periodically and send notifications if the user hasn't solved any LeetCode problems that day.
+The daily problem goal is currently hardcoded — future improvements include letting users set a custom daily LeetCode goal.

 **Interesting techniques**
 - **Jetpack Compose UI**: declarative, state-driven UI with composable functions — see the official docs: https://developer.android.com/jetpack/compose